Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: QCD Factorization for Exclusive Decays (by G. Buchalla)

 In both equations the first line lists the leading order result together with the vertex corrections ($I$) at various orders in $\alpha_s$.
 Similarly, the second line displays the amplitude from hard-spectator interactions ($II$).
 It includes a model-dependent estimate of power corrections ($P$) from twist-3 contributions to the light-cone wave function of the pion.
 The third line shows the full result together with the total uncertainty.
 The detailed input can be found in \cite{Bell:2009nk}.

 From (\ref{a1nnlo}) we see that the calculation is well under control and the uncertainties are small.
 Note that the NLO correction is suppressed due to small Wilson coefficients.
 In (\ref{a2nnlo}) the cancellation of leading and next-to-leading vertex contributions is clearly visible.
-This implies the dominance of the hard spectator term and the relativly large impact of NNLO effects and power corrections.
+This implies the dominance of the hard spectator term and the {relatively} large impact of NNLO effects and power corrections.
 In addition, the first inverse moment of the $B$-meson distribution amplitude $\Phi_B$, which determines hard-spectator scattering as can be seen in (\ref{a1ii}), is not well known.
 An accurate prediction of the $B\to\pi^0\pi^0$ branching ratio, very sensitive to $a_2$, is therefore difficult.
 The measured number appears to be higher than theoretical estimates.
 The agreement is better for $B\to\rho^0\rho^0$ \cite{Bell:2009fm}.

+Another class of $B$ decays are those with heavy-light final states.
+Prototypes of this class are the decays $\bar B_{(s)}\to D^{(*)+}_{(s)} L^-$, with $L$ a light meson, $L=\pi$, $\rho$, $K^{(*)}$ or $a_1(1260)$, since in these cases only the dominant color-allowed tree amplitude $a_1(D^+L^-)$ contributes at leading power.
+The factorization formula (\ref{ffhl}) is simplified here and offers interesting tests of the QCD dynamics in these processes.
+The QCD corrections to the amplitudes $a_1(D^+L^-)$ have been computed at NNLO in~\cite{Huber:2016xod}.
+The NNLO predictions for the branching ratios from factorization at leading power tend to be larger than experimental measurements.
+Phenomenological implications have been discussed in \cite{Huber:2016xod} and more recently in \cite{Bordone:2020gao,Cai:2021mlt}.

 We conclude with a few remarks concerning rare and radiative decays.
-The radiative decays $B\to V\gamma$ were discussed at NNLO in \cite{Ali:2007sj}, but some of the contributions needed to complete this order are still missing.
+The radiative decays $B\to V\gamma$ were discussed at NNLO in \cite{Ali:2007sj}.
 Conceptual aspects of the factorization formula for $B\to V\gamma$ at higher orders in $\alpha_s$ have been treated in \cite{Becher:2005fg,DescotesGenon:2004hd,Chay:2003kb}.
 The rare decays $B\to K^* l^+l^-$, $B\to\rho l^+l^-$ with order-$\alpha_s$ corrections \cite{Beneke:2001at,Beneke:2004dp}, mentioned in \ref{sec:nlo} above, have formally the structure of NNLO processes, requiring the dominant Wilson coefficient $C_9$ at NNLO \cite{Gambino:2003zm}.